 Syllabus subtopic: Statutory, regulatory and various quasi-judicial bodies

-Prelims and Mains focus: about the stewardship code and its significance; about mutual funds, AIFs, SEBI and its functions
+Prelims and Mains focus: on the stewardship code and its significance; on mutual funds, AIFs, SEBI and its functions

 About the Stewardship Code